Mastercard Incorporated (NYSE:MA) Major Shareholder Foundation Mastercard Sells 125,816 Shares

 Mastercard Announces Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, May 9th.
-Stockholders of record on Friday, April 7th were issued a dividend of $0.57 per share.
-The ex-dividend date was Wednesday, April 5th.
-This represents a $2.28 annualized dividend and a dividend yield of 0.60%.
-Mastercard’s dividend payout ratio is presently 22.78%.
+The business also recently declared a quarterly dividend, which was paid on Tuesday, May 9th.
+Shareholders of record on Friday, April 7th were paid a dividend of $0.57 per share.
+The ex-dividend date of this dividend was Wednesday, April 5th.
+This represents a $2.28 dividend on an annualized basis and a yield of 0.59%.
+Mastercard’s dividend payout ratio (DPR) is currently 22.78%.

 Hedge Funds Weigh In On Mastercard

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in MA.
-Bornite Capital Management LP acquired a new stake in Mastercard during the 1st quarter worth about $21,442,000.
-United Bank grew its position in shares of Mastercard by 34.5% during the 1st quarter.
-United Bank now owns 6,007 shares of the credit services provider’s stock valued at $2,147,000 after acquiring an additional 1,541 shares during the period.
-Mackenzie Financial Corp grew its position in shares of Mastercard by 30.1% during the 1st quarter.
-Mackenzie Financial Corp now owns 272,358 shares of the credit services provider’s stock valued at $97,335,000 after acquiring an additional 63,040 shares during the period.
-First Western Trust Bank acquired a new stake in shares of Mastercard during the 1st quarter valued at about $1,168,000.
-Finally, Bridgewater Associates LP acquired a new stake in shares of Mastercard during the 1st quarter valued at about $12,926,000.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Smith Chas P & Associates PA Cpas boosted its position in Mastercard by 1.9% during the fourth quarter.
+Smith Chas P & Associates PA Cpas now owns 1,455 shares of the credit services provider’s stock valued at $506,000 after buying an additional 27 shares during the period.
+Perennial Investment Advisors LLC raised its stake in shares of Mastercard by 1.3% during the fourth quarter.
+Perennial Investment Advisors LLC now owns 2,148 shares of the credit services provider’s stock valued at $747,000 after acquiring an additional 27 shares during the last quarter.
+Archer Investment Corp raised its stake in Mastercard by 0.8% in the first quarter.
+Archer Investment Corp now owns 3,409 shares of the credit services provider’s stock worth $1,209,000 after buying an additional 27 shares in the last quarter.
+Sound View Wealth Advisors Group LLC raised its stake in Mastercard by 2.0% in the first quarter.
+Sound View Wealth Advisors Group LLC now owns 1,386 shares of the credit services provider’s stock worth $504,000 after buying an additional 27 shares in the last quarter.
+Finally, Hanson & Doremus Investment Management raised its stake in Mastercard by 7.8% in the fourth quarter.
+Hanson & Doremus Investment Management now owns 388 shares of the credit services provider’s stock worth $135,000 after buying an additional 28 shares in the last quarter.
 Hedge funds and other institutional investors own 74.51% of the company’s stock.

-A number of research analysts have recently commented on MA shares.
-Mizuho cut their target price on Mastercard from $405.00 to $400.00 in a research note on Tuesday, May 2nd.
-Citigroup upped their target price on Mastercard from $435.00 to $440.00 in a research note on Friday, April 28th.
-Tigress Financial upped their target price on Mastercard from $472.00 to $476.00 in a research note on Thursday, May 4th.
-Robert W. Baird upped their target price on Mastercard from $410.00 to $435.00 in a research note on Friday, April 28th.
-Finally, Royal Bank of Canada upped their target price on Mastercard from $392.00 to $404.00 in a research note on Friday, April 28th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and twenty have given a buy rating to the company.
-Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $418.85.
+A number of equities analysts have recently weighed in on MA shares.
+BMO Capital Markets increased their target price on Mastercard from $414.00 to $442.00 in a research note on Friday, April 28th.
+Jefferies Financial Group increased their target price on Mastercard from $370.00 to $430.00 and gave the stock a “buy” rating in a research note on Wednesday, January 18th.
+Truist Financial increased their price target on Mastercard from $400.00 to $450.00 and gave the stock a “buy” rating in a research report on Friday, January 20th.
+Morgan Stanley increased their price target on Mastercard from $438.00 to $440.00 in a research report on Friday, April 28th.
+Finally, StockNews.com raised Mastercard from a “hold” rating to a “buy” rating in a research report on Wednesday, April 12th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and twenty have given a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $418.85.

 Mastercard Company Profile